Public Benefits Changes Coming Soon

 Enrollment restrictions for undocumented Californians

-Asset limits are reinstated
+Asset limits are now reinstated for older adults and people with disabilities

-You may be affected if you are over 65, have a disability, or live in a nursing home.
+You will be affected if you are over 65, have a disability, or live in a nursing home.
 The asset limit for individuals will be $130,000 and $65,000 for each additional household member (up to 10).
-Get details on asset limits.
+Important: the home you live in does not count.

 There are no changes for: